uthcode/learntosolveit/source/python.rst

 #) **Can you create NoneType objects?**

-    No.You can assign None to any variable, but you can not create other NoneType objects.
+    No. You can assign None to any variable, but you can not create other NoneType objects.

 #) **What is a memoryview object?**